OlegVstv/DS-ML-DL/ML System Design/ml_system_design_index.md

   - https://farid.one/kaggle-solutions/ - Kaggle competitions and solutions
 ## Research for PET-project
 - Web-site which is selling the photos for design purpose.
 Image recognition ML model for searchin engine.
-- forecast demand of each item supply to each store supply to decrease the gap in between delivered and sold item.
+- Forecast demand of each item supply for each store to decrease the gap in between delivered and sold item (minimize storring time at warehouse).
   - row material to production factory
   - required parts to assebpling workshops
   - chain of stores supply